ARCH - Residential Treatment

 - Psychiatric services

-- Onsite nurse practitioner to address physical wellness
+- Onsite medical provider to address physical wellness

 - Nutritious meals provided at no cost to residents

-- Onsite high school with an Anchorage School District teacher
+- On-site school with an Anchorage School District teacher

 We know reaching out for help can be difficult.
-That’s why the team at VOA Alaska is committed to making entry into our services as easy as possible for you.
+That’s why the team at VOA Alaska is committed to making entry into our treatment services as easy as possible for you.
+If you’re ready to begin, you can complete your registration packet online and our Client Care team will connect with you to schedule an appointment.

 I felt like the ARCH staff was not just there for my child, they're there for me and my family as well.